basf/doe/docs/nchoosek_constraint.md

 # Tentative NChooseK constraint support

+!!! warning
+    This way of handling NChooseK constraint is not the latest anymore.
+By default, find_local_max_ipopt is using nchoosek_handling="as_bounds" now.
+This causes IPOPT to not change decision variables that have been set to 0 in the beginning because of NChooseK constraints.

 doe also supports problems with NChooseK constraints.
 Since IPOPT has problems finding feasible solutions using the gradient of the NChooseK constraint violation, a closely related linear constraint that suffices to fulfill the NChooseK constraint is generated and used for the optimization instead: For each experiment $j$